VisiumCH/dvc-workshop/README.md

 ```
 dvc add stage -n <stage name> -d <dependencies> -p <parameters> -o <outputs> cmd
 ```
-You can also checkout the file structure in the __Pipefile__ and implement the step manually.
+You can also checkout the file structure in the __Pipfile__ and implement the step manually.